 The Show Counter option allows showing the number of items of each product.
-Moreover, you can specify: to show, hide or disable an item in the filter if it is empty.
+Also, you can show, hide, or disable an item in the filter if it is empty.

-4 Step — Viewing the result on the frontend
+4 Step — Viewing the result on the front end

 Now you know how to show the number of items for each product using JetSmartFilter Indexer functionality.